WS-G/AD-Lab/README.md

 	- **NOTE:** if one or more of the machines is not pinging you may need to edit the firewall rules
 		- advanced firewall settings > inbound rules >   File and Printer Sharing (Echo Request - ICMPv4-In) and enable all rules with this name

+## Pivoting Lab Setup

+Notes relating to the Pivoting Lab setup part of the course.

+### Add new netork

+1. Create a new NAT network in virtualbox that has a different IP address than the one set up for our AD network
+    - go to `file` > `tools` > `Network Manager` > `NAT networks`
+    - right-click and create a new NAT network
+    - change the IP range to be different than the one set up for our AD network

+### Add workstations to new network

+Here we want to have one machine only connected to our new network and the other to be connected to both our AD network and the new one

+1. Add workstation 1 to new network
+    - go to workstation settings and click on network tab
+    - go to adapter 2 tab and add our new network

+2. Change adapter for workstation 2 to new network
+    - go to adapter settings and click on network tab
+    - change the adapter under adapter 1 tab to our new network (should only be on the new network)

+3. Test to make sure it is working by pinging the machines from each other